 - Separately, place the chicken parts into a slow cooker, add vinegar and let stand for 30 to 60 minutes.

-- Add cold filtered water into the slow cooker, bring to a simmer and spoon off scum that rises to the top.
+- Add cold filtered water into the slow cooker, bring to a simmer and spoon off gunk that rises to the top.

 - Add vegetables (carrots, celery, onion and garlic).
 Let is simmer and then lower the heat.